ani2fun/system-design-guide/01-foundations/05-networking-essentials.md

 #### HTTP/1.1

-HTTP/1.1 allows **one outstanding request at a time per TCP connection**:
+In practice, HTTP/1.1 browsers allow **one outstanding request at a time per TCP connection**, even though the spec permits pipelining:

+Browsers largely disabled pipelining because head-of-line blocking and buggy intermediaries made it unreliable in production [web: RFC 2616] [web: MDN — HTTP/1.x connection management].

 - Response N must finish before request N+1 proceeds.
 - One slow response blocks everything queued behind it: **head‑of‑line (HOL) blocking at the application layer**.
-- Browsers work around this by opening several parallel TCP connections per host (typically about six), which multiplies handshake overhead [web: MDN — HTTP/1.x connection management].
+- Browsers work around this by opening several parallel TCP connections per host — typically on the order of six — which multiplies handshake overhead [web: MDN — HTTP/1.x connection management].
+Modern browser limits vary by vendor and version, so treat \“six\” as a planning number, not a protocol rule.

 #### HTTP/2